work in hand to teach the horse how to accept and follow a light contact

-What effect does relaxing the mouth, lower jaw, and poll have on quality smooth gait?
-Can comfortable equipment and flexibility exercises make a difference?
+What effect does relaxing the lower jaw, mouth and poll have on natural smooth gait?
+Can comfortable fitting tack and flexibility exercises make a difference?
 Let’s take a look.

 Relaxing the Lower Jaw and its Effect on Smooth Gait